facebook

 Plant Dimensions: 6" tall and wide

-Variety Information: Rosette with broad, slightly crinkled green leaves with a flavor similar to slightly bitter lettuce.
+Variety Info: Rosette with broad, slightly crinkled green leaves with a flavor similar to slightly bitter lettuce.

 When to Sow Outside: 4 to 6 weeks before your average last frost date, as soon as soil can be worked, or 8 to 10 weeks before your average first frost date.
 Mild Climates: Sow in fall and winter for cool–season harvest.
 Ideal soil temperature for germination is 60°–70°F; soil temperature over 78°F halts germination.